lwindolf/liferea/README.md

 + Provide good and short feed titles
 + Provide HTML URLs for each feed.

-Once finished post the result OPML file in the mailing list or the SF patch tracker.

 ###### _Creating Plugins_

 Liferea 1.10+ support GObject Introspection based plugins using libpeas.
 The